vinkla/wordplate/README.md

 WordPlate makes it easy to manage different configuration values based on the environment where your application is running.
 For example, you may need to use a different database locally than you do on your production server.

-To make this a cinch, WordPlate utilizes the [`vlucas/phpdotenv`](https://github.com/vlucas/phpdotenv) PHP package.
-In a fresh WordPlate installation, the root directory of your application will contain a `.env.example` file.
-If you install WordPlate via Composer, this file will automatically be renamed to `.env`.
-Otherwise, you should rename the file manually.

 To accomplish this, WordPlate uses the [`vlucas/phpdotenv`](https://github.com/vlucas/phpdotenv) PHP package.
 When you install WordPlate, a `.env.example` file is included in the root directory of your application.
 If you installed WordPlate via Composer, this file will automatically be renamed to `.env`.
 Otherwise, you should rename the file manually.

 It's important to note that your `.env` file should not be committed to your application's source control.
 This is because each developer or server using your application may require a different environment configuration.
 Additionally, committing your `.env` file to source control would be a security risk in the event that an intruder gains access to your repository, as any sensitive credentials would be exposed.